LuminaAppsDev/TaigaMobile/README.md

 * Coroutines
 * ... and other cool things

-## Design
-Probably sucks.
-I'm not very good at designing UI, but I did my best.

 ## Download
-Check out the app on [Google Play](https://play.google.com/store/apps/details?id=com.luminaapps.taigamobile&utm_source=github) or go to the [Releases page](https://github.com/EugeneTheDev/TaigaMobile/releases) to download the latest apk.
+Check out the app on [Google Play](https://play.google.com/store/apps/details?id=com.luminaapps.taigamobile&utm_source=github) or go to the [Releases page](https://github.com/LuminaAppsDev/TaigaMobile/releases) to download the latest apk.